germansc/cproj/Readme.md

 make all
 ```

-This would compile the source code into an executable called `runner`inside a
+This would compile the source code into an executable named after the name of
-`build`directory.
-To run the application the following command can be used.
+this directory inside a `build`directory.
+To run the application the
+following command can be used (assuming the root dir of the repo is named
+`cproj`)

 ```
-build/runner
+build/cproj
 ```